anil-ganti/CC-climate-tech/README.md

 **Guest Lecture:** Dr. Jen Schafer, ARPA-E program director and professor at Colorado School of Mines on nuclear fission energy, past, present, and future.

 **HW Assignment** Get together in groups, look at the energy and carbon global Sankey diagrams, answer a set of questions and then we will re-group and discuss tomorrow.
-See []()
+See [Sankey Diagram assignment](sankey_activity.md)

 **Resources:**